Warpath (film): Plot

-O'Hara realizes that Vickers suspects him to be one of the killers of his fiancée.
-An ambush attempt fails, so the Sergeant deserts the Army and flees.
-A military wagon train is formed to evacuate civilians from the fort while Custer prepares to do battle with the Sioux natives near the Little Bighorn River further west in the southeastern portion of the adjacent Montana Territory at what turns out to be the later tragedy of the famous Battle of the Little Bighorn in June 1876/ Along the way, Molly, her father, Vickers and several others are taken captive.
-They see that ex-Sgt.
-O'Hara is a prisoner too, and when he learns Custer's men will be hopelessly outnumbered and probably slaughtered, he, despite his earlier crimes and desertion, tries to go warn the general and sacrifices his own life running through a gauntlet line in the village, distracting the Sioux until the others led by Vickers can escape.
+O'Hara realizes that Vickers suspects him as one of the killers whom he is pursuing.
+An ambush attempt fails, so the sergeant deserts the army and flees.
+A military wagon train is formed to evacuate civilians from the fort while Custer prepares wage battle against the Sioux natives near the Little Bighorn River in adjacent Montana Territory.
+Along the way, Molly, her father, Vickers and several others are taken captive.
+They see that O'Hara is also a prisoner too, and when he learns that Custer's men will be hopelessly outnumbered and slaughtered, he tries to go warn the general and sacrifices his own life running through a gauntlet line in the village, distracting the Sioux until the others led by Vickers can escape.

-Molly, her father and Vickers grab some unguarded horses behind their tent and ride off and hide from the Indians until daylight.
+Molly, her father and Vickers grab some unguarded horses behind their tent and ride away, hiding from the Indians until daylight.
 Molly becomes aware that her father is the third killer that Sgt.
-Vickers has been seeking for years.
-Before she can persuade Vickers not to kill him, Sam Quade rides off in the darkness by himself to try to warn Custer, which will certainly lead to his own death.
+Vickers has been seeking.
+Before she can persuade Vickers not to kill him, Sam rides to warn Custer, which will certainly lead to his own death.